Quicr/quicr-arch-spec/moq-arch.md

 * QuicR is designed so that objects are encrypted end-to-end and will pass transparently through the delivery network.
-Any information required by the delivery network, e.g priorities, will be included as part of the metadata that is accessible to the delivery network for further processing as appropriate.
+Any information required by the delivery network, e.g.,priorities, will be included as part of the metadata that is accessible to the delivery network for further processing as appropriate.

 # QuicR architecture

-A typical media delivery achitecture based on QuicR enables delivery tree allowing :
+A typical media delivery architecture based on QuicR enables delivery tree allowing :

 - Publishing entities to publish named data
 - Subscribers to express interest in the named objects
 - Delivery tree made up of one or more Relays to allow the flow of the named objects.

-In the following subsections, two common QuicR delivery tree archiectures are non-normatively discussed.
+In the following subsections, two common QuicR delivery tree architectures are non-normatively discussed

 ## QuicR Delivery Network Architecture with Origin as the only Relay Function.